parmentelat/jupyterlab-examples/notebooks/2-05-images-nb.md

 so, same as before, but wrapped inside a `{div}` wrapper; this

 * works fine in the html output
-* but breaks in jupyter with a `div - Unknown Directive` message
+* but breaks in jupyter lab with a `div - Unknown Directive` message
 * follow-up here https://github.com/executablebooks/jupyter-book/issues/1928

 `````{admonition} with dropdown, MyST syntax and width